xitrum-framework/xitrum-doc/guide/en/action_view.rst

     }
   }

-With Action, the request is handled right away, but the number of concurrent connections can't be too high.
-There should not be any blocking processing along the way request -> response.
+Because the action will run on directly Netty's IO thread, it should not do blocking processing that may take a long time, otherwise Netty can't accept new connections or send response back to clients.

 FutureAction
 ------------

-If you extend xitrum.Action, your action will run on Netty's IO thread.
-This is only suitable if your action is lightweight and nonblocking (e.g. it returns immediately).
-Otherwise, you can extend xitrum.FutureAction to easily run on another thread (thread pool).

 ::

   import xitrum.FutureAction

-  @GET("hi")
+  import xitrum.annotation.GET

+  @GET("hello")
-  class MyAction extends FutureAction {
+  class HelloAction extends FutureAction {
     def execute() {
       respondText("hi")
     }
   }

+The action will run on the same thread pool for ``ActorAction`` (see below), separated from the thread pool of Netty.

 Actor action
 ------------

-Use when you want to do async call to outside from your action.
-If you want your action to be an actor, instead of extending xitrum.Action, extend xitrum.ActorAction.
-With ActorAction, your system can handle massive number of concurrent connections, but the request is not handled right away.
+If you want your action to be an Akka actor, extend ``ActorAction``:
-This is async oriented.

-An actor instance will be created when there's request.
-It will be stopped when the connection is closed or when the response has been sent by respondText, respondView etc. methods.
-For chunked response, it is not stopped right away.
-It is stopped when the last chunk is sent.

 ::